We Heart It: Features

+In 2015, Weheartit launched a 'Heartist' program to award its top users.
+'Heartists' are a selection of the most engaged We Heart It users every year, acknowledged as leaders in creativity known to inspire other members of the community.
+We Heart It awards each Heartist with a pink star badge displayed on their profile picture.

 In December 2015, the companion app Easel was released.
 With Easel, users can create custom images with quotes, filters, and colors to share on We Heart It or other social media apps.

-Since 2015, Weheartit has launched a Heartist program to award its top users.
-These 'Heartists' are leaders in creativity and are known to inspire other members of the community.
-These people are a selection of the most engaged WHI users every year, and Weheartit awards them with a pink star badge that shows on people's profile pictures.

 In late August 2017, the feature Articles was released on the site to even further its users' creativity.
-With this function, the community is now able to share poems, recipes, opinions, creative thoughts and ideas, advice; anything you are able to write down.
+This function enabled users to share poems, recipes, opinions, creative thoughts and ideas, advice; anything you are able to write down.
 A while later, “Reactions” were added to the site where you could react to the articles with 5 different options.
 If you did not want to heart an article, you had the choice to react to it still, while it not having to appear in your canvas.
 In 2018, reactions for images were added as well.

 Usage

 In December 2013, We Heart It reached 25 million monthly users.
-Four out of five of the site's over 25 million users are under 24 years old, and more than 70 percent are female.
+Four out of five of the site's over 25 million users were under 24 years old, and more than 70 percent were female.
 We Heart It has an average user age of 19.

 On average, We Heart It members spend more than 16.5 minutes on the site at a time.
 The average mobile app users opens the app over 25 times per month.